Lowering operators, orthogonal decomposition of tensor space, and quantized Schur--Weyl duality: Abstract

 \section{Abstract}

-Consider the vector representation $V_q$ of the quantized enveloping algebra $\UU_q(\fgl_n)$.
-For $q$ generic, Jimbo showed that $q$-tensor space $V_q^{\otimes r}$ satisfies Schur--Weyl duality for the commuting actions of $\UU_q(\fgl_n)$ and the Iwahori--Hecke algebra $\HH_q(\Sym_r)$, with the latter action derived from the $R$-matrix.
+For $q$ generic, Jimbo showed that $q$-tensor space $V_q^{\otimes r}$ (where $V_q$ is the $n$-dimensional vector representation) satisfies Schur--Weyl duality with respect to the commuting actions of the quantized enveloping algebra $\UU_q(\fgl_n)$ and the Iwahori--Hecke algebra $\HH_q(\Sym_r)$, with the latter action derived from the $R$-matrix.
 In the limit as $q \to 1$, one recovers classical Schur--Weyl duality.

-We give a combinatorial realization of the corresponding isotypic semisimple decomposition of $V_q^{\otimes r}$ indexed by paths in the Bratteli diagram.
-This extends earlier work (\emph{Journal of Algebra} 2024) of the first two authors for the $n=2$ case.
+Using a recursive construction of certain linear combinations $\Psi_j$ of Coxeter monomials in the negative part of $\UU_q(\fgl_n)$, we give a combinatorial realization of the corresponding isotypic semisimple decomposition of $V_q^{\otimes r}$, indexed by paths in the Bratteli diagram.
+This extends earlier work (\emph{Journal of Algebra} 2024) of the first two authors for the case $n =2$.
 Our construction works over any field containing a non-zero element $q$ which is not a root of unity.

+The element $\Psi_j$ depends on a weight $\lambda$ and is the ``evaluation at $\lambda$'' of a certain $q$-lowering operator $\ov{\Psi}_j$ satisfying a similar recursion, up to renormalization.
+This simplifies the construction of lowering operators.
+Both $\Psi_j$ and $\ov{\Psi}_j$ are independent of a choice of root vectors.
+On the other hand, the $\Psi_j$ can be applied to construct root vectors (independent of the braid group action) as explicit linear combinations of Coxeter monomials.